 1. Sky Bistro

-Newly opened in late 2016, Sky Bistro is a unique dining experience to Banff National Park that incorporates an adventure at the Banff Gondola.
-Starting at the base of Sulphur Mountain, visitors ride the gondola up to the peak where they are greeted with a multi-level interpretive experience that features a theatre, Parks Canada ecology exhibit, gift shops, a rooftop viewing platform, and the boardwalk experience to Samsun Peak.
+Sky Bistro is a unique dining experience in Banff National Park that incorporates an adventure at the Banff Gondola.
+Starting at the base of Sulphur Mountain, you ride the gondola up to the peak, where you are greeted with a multi-level interpretive experience that features a theatre, Parks Canada ecology exhibit, gift shops, and a rooftop viewing platform and the boardwalk experience to Sanson Peak.
 Spend your time exploring before having lunch or dinner at Sky Bistro while overlooking the surrounding mountain peaks.

-3. Juniper Bistro
+2. Juniper Bistro

-4. Eden at the Rimrock Hotel
+3. Eden at the Rimrock Hotel

-5. Cliffhouse Bistro
+4. Cliffhouse Bistro

-6. Lakeview Lounge
+5. Lakeview Lounge

 Located at the famous Fairmont Chateau Lake Louise, the Lakeview Lounge gives you a million-dollar view of none other than Lake Louise itself.
 Perfect for winter dining before or after a skate or sleigh ride on Lake Louise, the Lakeview Lounge is where you can capture the perfect dining experience at one of the world's most famous lakes.

-7. Whitehorn Bistro
+6. Whitehorn Bistro

 Located at Lake Louise Ski Resort and Summer Gondola, Whitehorn Bistro is open from spring to fall, and again when the ski season starts in November at Lake Louise Ski Resort.
 Enjoy elevated views of Victoria Glacier, Lake Louise, and the valley bottom below across into British Columbia.
-Whitehorn Bistro also features a number of local beers and a menu to suit any adventurer.
+Whitehorn Bistro also features local beers and a menu to suit any adventurer.